 Since the early times caves were used as a place of worship.
-The oldest examples are known from the Stone Age, were caves were used for paintings, sketches and sculpures, many of them with a cultic background.
+The oldest examples are known from the Stone Age, where caves were used for paintings, sketches and sculptures, many of them with a cultic background.
 Unfortunately we know very little about this, as we only have the artworks as remains of those people.
 But most prehistoric cave art is interpreted to have some kind of religious or shamanic background.
-Nevertheless all attempts to explain the intentions are just fantasy.
+Nevertheless, all attempts to explain the intentions are just fantasy.
 And there are other categories in the archaeology section.

 The other cave churches we talk about on this page, are subterranea, which means artificial cavities, made by man.
 Often, when man had no natural caves for worship, he tried to build artificial caves replacing them.
 Sometimes it was an overhanging rock or a small cave which was widened until it fit the needs, sometimes it was a soft layer of rock which was used to dug out the cave for the church.